vanmooylipidomics/LOBSTAHS/README.md

    * total acyl carbon chain length, and
    * degree of acyl carbon chain unsaturation (i.e., number of double bonds)

 Alternatively, users may load the LOBSTAHS default databases.
 These contain entries for a wide range of intact polar diacylglycerols (IP-DAG), triacylglycerols (TAG), polyunsaturated aldehydes (PUAs), free fatty acids (FFA), and common photosynthetic pigments.
 In addition, the latest LOBSTAHS release includes support for lyso lipids under an "IP_MAG" species class and certain glycosphingolipids, ceramides, betaine-like lipids (BLL), bile salts, wax esters, cholesterols, mass spectral contaminants, and quinones.
 Functionality for other lipid classes is added regularly.
-The default databases (as of August 18, 2017) include 24,086 and 19,408 unique compounds that can be identifed in positive and negative ionization mode data, respectively.
+The default databases (as of November 8, 2017) include 25,741 and 21,063 unique compounds that can be identifed in positive and negative ionization mode data, respectively.

 <h2>Identification, screening, and annotation using orthogonal criteria</h2>